CU-CloudCollab/docker-image-prune/README.md

 ## Prerequisites

-These functions operates on images labeled as follows [ID]-[MMDDYYYY]-[HHMMSS].
-Here [ID] is a container ID (more-or-less), [MMDDYYYY] is the month, day, and year and [HHMMSS] is the hour, minute, and seconds.
+These functions operate on images labeled as follows [ID]-[MMDDYYYY]-[HHMMSS].
+Here [ID] is an arbitrart ID, [MMDDYYYY] is the month, day, and year and [HHMMSS] is the hour, minute, and seconds.
 The assumption is that an image labeled as such was built at the given time.
 An example tag:  d60015f3c0-04172016-172400

 Docker authentication must be configured (as for Docker command line commands) in ~/.docker/config.json.